Coco-La-Guera/dancing-grannies/README.md

 ## 📖 About

-Inspired by China’s *“Dancing Grannies”*, this React app highlights free, community dance gatherings.
+Inspired by China’s *“Dancing Grannies”*, this React app highlights free, community gatherings around dance and music.

-The first entries include:
+✨ Project Entries
 - **Dancing Grannies** — square-dance troupe in Seward Park, NYC.
 - **Dancing Generations** — outdoor tango evenings on Sundays in a Buenos Aires park.